-More than 20 Beveridge & Diamond lawyers cover Superfund and site remediation projects across federal, state, and local jurisdictions.
+Many of Beveridge & Diamond lawyers cover Superfund and site remediation projects across federal, state, and local jurisdictions.
 Among them are a former U.S. Department of Justice (DOJ) environmental crimes prosecutor, a Caltrans Assistant Chief Counsel, general counsel of two major municipal water agencies, lead legal and policy officials from the Interior and State Departments, and senior attorneys from state environmental protection agencies.

 We start with an acute understanding of the elaborate regulatory and legal schemes and proceed with developing a big picture strategy.
 We navigate client projects through investigations, objections, agency negotiations, agreements, contribution actions, and all associated needs.
 Because we have more experience across more sites than any other law firm, we know how and where to find creative solutions, as we apply lessons from different locations to new problems and new sites.

 Our environmental lawyers provide value at every stage of the process—from handling properties before they appear on the National Priorities List to managing the sophisticated issues that arise when cases head to mediation or litigation.
 We address contaminated property issues under multiple programs, including the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA); the Resource Conservation and Recovery Act (RCRA); and all related state statutes.

 For buyers or sellers, when properties with historical contamination enter the real estate market, we can provide the necessary environmental support—within one firm—to close the transaction.